biof309/spring_2020_thursdays/README.md

   - Goals for the project are discussed and placed in the context of pre-existing work.
 This could take the form of other python projects or indeed software in any  language.
 Not reinventing the wheel is an important result of good planning   (0-5)

 ### Documentation
-  - Only comments embedded in the code (0-5)
+  - Comments  are embedded in the code or Objects/functions have docstrings (0-5)
-  - Objects and methods have docstrings (6-10)
+  - Comments and docstrings are used (6-10)
-  - Documentation is thorough both in the readme and in the code itself(11-15)
+  - Documentation is thorough both in the readme and in the code itself aiding interpretation of the project (11-15)

 ### Readability and reusability
   - The code is poorly organized and difficult to interpret (1-10)